Wonderland (Taylor Swift song)

 "Wonderland" is a song by the American singer-songwriter Taylor Swift from the deluxe version of her fifth studio album, 1989 (2014).
 Swift wrote it with the Swedish record producers Max Martin and Shellback, who both produced the track.
-Big Machine Records released "Wonderland" on a CD variant on October 27, 2014, for digital download on iTunes on February 17, 2015, and for streaming on June 30, 2015.

-"Wonderland" takes inspiration from the children's novel Alice in Wonderland (1865) to describe an intense relationship, referencing characters from the book.
-Music critics praised the song for its witty songwriting and considered it one of the most underrated tracks in Swift's discography.
-"Wonderland" reached the national charts of the United States, Canada, and Australia.
-Swift performed it on some dates of the 1989 World Tour (2015), the Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
+It was released for download via the iTunes Store on February 17, 2015, by Big Machine Records.
+An electropop song, "Wonderland" takes inspiration from the children's novel Alice in Wonderland (1865) to describe an intense relationship, referencing characters from the book.
+Music critics praised the songwriting as witty, and several picked it as an underrated track from Swift's discography.

-Following a 2019 dispute over the masters of her first six albums, Swift re-recorded the song as "Wonderland (Taylor's Version)", and released it as part of her fourth re-recorded album, 1989 (Taylor's Version) on October 27, 2023, under Republic Records.
-"Wonderland (Taylor's Version)" reached number 32 on the Billboard Global 200 and charted in the United States, New Zealand, and Canada.
+"Wonderland" charted in Australia, Canada, and the United States.
+Following a 2019 dispute over the masters of her first six albums, Swift re-recorded the song as "Wonderland (Taylor's Version)", and released it as part of her fourth re-recorded album, 1989 (Taylor's Version) (2023).
+The re-recorded song reached number 32 on the Billboard Global 200 and charted in Australia, the United States, New Zealand, and Canada.
+Swift occasionally performed "Wonderland" live on her concert tours.